A Canadian Version of Planet China

 2. About Lorin: Why do we call him amazing?
 Easy.
 He loves adventure; he’s never afraid to speak his mind, he is a life long learner and he is willing to tackle difficult tasks.

-Over the past twelve years he travelled to and lived in many parts of China and has even learned the language, well at least one of 1012006_261625597327599_304846852_nthe fifty or sixty dialects.
+Over the past twelve years he travelled to and lived in many parts of China and has even learned the language, well at least one of the fifty or sixty dialects.
 Earlier in life he travelled much of the Middle and Far East as well as the European Continent.

 Perhaps his attraction to an adventurous lifestyle is a trait that runs in the family, after all, his mother grew up in the wilds of Northern Alberta (link) and the adventures of his father made the man an icon by the time he reached his early twenties.